clvLabs/led-panel-controller/README.md

 * `http://led-panel-1.local/do/lo`: Turn the light on at minimum value.
 * `http://led-panel-1.local/do/med`: Turn the light on at medium value.
 * `http://led-panel-1.local/do/hi`: Turn the light on at maximum value (same as `on`).
+* `http://led-panel-1.local/do/up`: Increase the light level by 10%.
+* `http://led-panel-1.local/do/down`: Decrease the light level by 10%
 * `http://led-panel-1.local/do/reboot`: Reboot the module.
 * `http://led-panel-1.local/set/level?value=75`: Turn the light on at 75%.
 * `http://led-panel-1.local/set/default?value=50`: Set the default level (for startup) at 50%.